puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 The `include` function declares a class, if it hasn’t already been declared somewhere else.
 If a class has already been declared, `include` will notice that and do nothing.

 This lets you safely declare a class in several places.
-If some class depends on something in another class, it can declare that class without worrying whether it’s also being declared in `site.pp`.
+If some class depends on something in another class, it can declare that class without worrying whether it’s also being declared elsewhere.

 {% task 5 %}

+Write a test for our new class:

 In order to test our `users` class, we will create a new manifest in the `tests` directory that declares it.
 Create a manifest called `init.pp`  in the `users/tests` directory.

+    nano users/tests/init.pp

 All we're going to do here is *declare* our `users` class with the `include` directive.